Pokémon: Giratina & the Sky Warrior: Plot

 In the Reverse World, Ash and Dawn encounter Giratina but are rescued by Newton.
-Giratina, who wants to use Shaymin's power to come into the world of reality, targets Shaymin, prompting Newton to send Shaymin, Ash, and Dawn back to the world of reality.
-Zero, who is also seeking Shaymin's power, attacks the kids with his army of Magnemite, Magneton and Magnezone, forcing them to escape onto a departing train.
+Giratina, who wants to use Shaymin's power to enter into the world of reality, targets Shaymin, prompting Newton to send Shaymin, Ash, and Dawn back to the world of reality.
+Zero, who is also seeking Shaymin's power, attacks the kids with his army of Magnemite, Magneton, and Magnezone, forcing them to escape onto a departing train.
 On the train, Shaymin makes contact with a Gracidea flower and transforms into its Sky Forme, altering its appearance to a deer-like state and allowing it to fly.
 Ash, Dawn, and Brock board a ferry to the Flower Garden, but are sucked into the Reverse World again, followed by Zero and his Pokémon.
 Giratina attacks the group after Shaymin provokes it.
 When night falls, Shaymin transforms back to its normal form.
 Zero captures Shaymin, forcing it to open a portal for Giratina to return to the world of reality, freeing it from the time loop.
 Shaymin panics, opening a portal which sends Ash and his friends to the Flower Garden in the world of reality.

 Giratina returns to the world of reality and is captured by Zero.
 Zero uses Newton's device to absorb Giratina's abilities with the intention of becoming ruler of the Reverse World.
 Newton shuts down the device, releasing Giratina.
 However, Zero has already absorbed all of Giratina's abilities and Giratina collapses from exhaustion.
-Shaymin heals Giratina.
-Zero flees to the Reverse World to cause damage to the world of reality, causing the mountain's glacier to start moving towards the Flower Garden.
-The Pokémon Regigigas is awakened and along with a herd of Mamoswine, slows the glacier down.
+Shaymin heals Giratina, and Zero flees to the Reverse World to cause damage to the world of reality, resulting in the mountain's glacier to start moving towards the Flower Garden.
+The Pokémon Regigigas is awakened, and along with a herd of Mamoswine, slows the glacier down.

 In the Reverse World, Shaymin opens a portal, dragging Zero back to the world of reality.
-Zero's ship crashes into the glacier.
-Dawn's Buneary and Swinub freeze the ship, causing the Zero to lose all of the data about Giratina's abilities.
+Zero's ship crashes into the glacier, as Dawn's Buneary and Swinub freeze the ship, causing Zero to lose all of the data about Giratina's abilities.
 Giratina restores the damage caused by Zero, and gives Ash a ride back to the world of reality.
 It then leaves on its own to track down Dialga.
 Shaymin and the others of its kind perform flower bearing, before migrating.
-During the end credits, Newton rescues and reconciles with Zero who is then arrested, whilst Ash, Dawn and Brock send bouquets of flowers to their respective families as an expression of gratitude.
+During the end credits, Newton rescues and reconciles with Zero who is then arrested, whilst Ash, Dawn, and Brock send bouquets of flowers to their respective families as an expression of gratitude.